Efficient Monte Carlo for high excursions of Gaussian random fields: A FPRAS for H older continuous Gaussian fields A FPRAS for Holder continuous Gaussian fields

-We concentrate on the analysis of the left hand side of (\ref{SmallArea}).
+We concentrate on the analysis of the left-hand side of (\ref {SmallArea}).
 An important observation is that conditional on the random variable $\tau _{\gamma_{a,b}}$ with distribution

-and, given $f(\tau_{\gamma_{a,b}})$, the rest of the field, namely $(f\left( t\right) \: t\in T\backslash\{\tau_{\gamma_{a,b}}\})$ is another Gaussian field with a computable mean and covariance structure.
+and, given $f(\tau_{\gamma_{a,b}})$, the rest of the field, namely $(f( t) \dvtx t\in T\setminus\{\tau_{\gamma_{a,b}}\})$ is another Gaussian field with a computable mean and covariance structure.
 The second term in (\ref{AP1a}) indicates that we must estimate the probability that $m(A_{\gamma _{a,b}})$ takes small values under $Q^{\prime}$.
 For this purpose, we shall develop an upper bound for

 for $y$ large enough.
 Our arguments proceeds in two steps.
-For the first, in order to study (\ref{bndbasic}), we shall estimate the conditional mean covariance of $\{f\left( s\right) \: s\in T\}$, given that $f\left( t\right) =\gamma_{a,b}+z/\gamma_{a,b}$.
-Then, we use the fact that the conditional field is also Gaussian and take advantage of general results from the theory of Gaussian random fields to obtain a bound for (\ref{bndbasic}).
+For the first, in order to study~(\ref{bndbasic}), we shall estimate the conditional mean covariance of $\{f( s) \dvtx s\in T\}$, given that $f( t) =\gamma_{a,b}+z/\gamma_{a,b}$.
+Then, we use the fact that the conditional field is also Gaussian and take advantage of general results from the theory of Gaussian random fields to obtain a bound for~(\ref{bndbasic}).
 For this purpose we recall some useful results from the theory of Gaussian random fields.
-The first result is due to Dudley \cite{DUD73}.
+The first result is due to Dudley~\cite{DUD73}. \begin{theorem} Let $\mathcal{U}$ be a compact subset of $\real^{n}$, and let $\{f_0( t) \dvtx t\in\mathcal{U}\}$ be a mean zero, continuous Gaussian random field.
+Define the canonical metric $d $ on $\mathcal{U}$ as